-Ms. Caroline Bérubé, a Canadian lawyer from McGill Law School, moved to Asia in 1998 and is an expert in Asian law, demystifying Asia to SMEs and PE firms from the Western world expanding in Asia.
-She has become the go-to source for many mid cap companies and PE firms wanting to grow the Asian market and navigate the Asian legal landscape successfully.
+Caroline Bérubé is managing director of HJM Asia Law with offices in Singapore and Guangzhou, China.
+With more than 25 years in Asia between Singapore, Thailand and China, she has become the go-to source for many mid cap companies and PE firms wanting to grow the Asian market and navigate the Asian legal landscape successfully.

-Ms. Bérubé has an established reputation in the international business community as an entrepreneur of 5 start-ups (tech start up sold in 2013, manufacturing, etc.), an expert advisor on M&A cross-border transactions, commercial law, technology transfer and intellectual property matters and has been the managing director of HJM Asia Law for the past 16 years.
-In 2016, she set up ProsocecAsia, an innovative company providing secretarial, accounting, and compliance services for SMEs on an automated platform.
-In 2015, Caroline was named a Young Global Leader by the World Economic Forum.
-She is a regular speaker at international conferences and is a visiting professor at Bocconi University, and the Sorbonne Assas Law School.
-She authored the practical book "Doing Business in China", and has been featured in numerous magazines and newspapers.
-Caroline is an active member of the international business community currently president of the Canadian Singapore Chamber of Commerce, and is the appointed legal adviser of the Italian Chamber of Commerce in Singapore.
+Ms. Bérubé has an established reputation in the international business community as an entrepreneur of 5 start-ups (tech start up sold in 2013, manufacturing in China, etc.), an expert advisor on M&A cross-border transactions, commercial law, technology transfer and intellectual property matters.
+She is a regular speaker at international conferences and is a visiting professor at Bocconi University and the Sorbonne Assas Law School.
+She authored the practical book "Doing Business in China" and has been featured in numerous magazines and newspapers.
+Ms. Bérubé is an active member of the international business community, past president and current Chairman of the Canadian Singapore Chamber of Commerce and is the appointed legal advisor of the Italian Chamber of Commerce in Singapore.
+Ms. Bérubé is on the board of the China and Taiwan entities of a luxurious Swiss watch brand and of various private companies in Asia bringing her M&A, IP, compliance and knowledge of Asia.